EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

 This example registers the STAC Collection `landsat-ot-c2-l2` resource into the EOEPCA Resource Catalogue instance - representing the `Landsat 8-9 OLI/TIRS Collection 2 Level-2`.
 This collection is used in later steps as a target for harvesting of some example Landsat data.

-The `target` of this registration request is the STAC endpoint of the Resource Catalogue service deployed as part of the [Resource Discovery](resource-discovery.md) Building Block.
+The `target` of this registration request is the STAC endpoint of the Resource Catalogue service deployed as part of the [Resource Discovery](resource-discovery.md) Building Block - specifically its protected, transactional endpoint (`resource-catalogue-protected`), since the public endpoint has transactions disabled by chart default.
+This requires Resource Discovery to have been deployed with `RESOURCE_DISCOVERY_ENABLE_IAM=yes`; without it, there is no HTTP write path into the catalogue at all (see Resource Discovery's [bulk-loading](resource-discovery.md#41-bulk-loading-records-directly-minimal--non-iam-deployments) instructions instead).

 ```bash
 source ~/.eoepca/state